templecm4y/project-reddit-nlp/README.md

 ### Data Dictionary

-You may find description of the data found in the Reddit API .json in the API's [documentation](https://github.com/reddit-archive/reddit/wiki/JSON).
+You may find descriptions of the data found in the Reddit API .json in the API's [documentation](https://github.com/reddit-archive/reddit/wiki/JSON).

 I used three datasets for the four subreddits.
 All having the same features: